Emerging science-based industries

 Changing technology is an increasingly important driver of the world's economy.
 Embracing these changes will support Queensland in growing, diversifying and building industries into the future.
 Technological advances and our existing research capabilities and changes in local, national and international markets, present opportunities for new industries and knowledge-intensification of existing industries.
 To harness these opportunities for their economic, environmental and social benefits for Queensland, there are current gaps that need to be addressed.

-The New Smarts Supporting Queensland’s knowledge-intensive industries through science, research and innovation report identifies eight emerging ‘knowledge-intensive industries’ for Queensland.
-Knowledge-intensive industries are those that do, or are predicted to, draw heavily on technology and/or human capital inputs.
+- Released in 2019, the New Smarts Supporting Queensland’s knowledge-intensive industries through science, research and innovation report identifies eight emerging ‘knowledge-intensive industries’ for Queensland.
+Knowledge-intensive industries are those that draw heavily, or are predicted to, on technology and/or human capital inputs.

 New Smarts report

 - Phases of new industry emergence and factors helping or hindering growth.